Parliamentary.ai

 Government Spending

-The amendment is expected to increase government revenue, as it will bring in additional funds from online bookmakers into the Horserace Betting Levy.
-The exact financial impact is not specified in the bill itself, and would depend on the regulations created by the Secretary of State.
+The amendment is expected to increase government revenue through the collection of the Horserace Betting Levy from online bookmakers.
+The exact amount is not specified in the amendment itself and would depend on the regulations created by the Secretary of State and the subsequent collections.

 Groups Affected

-• Online Bookmakers: Will likely face increased costs due to the additional levy payment.
+• Online Bookmakers: Will likely face increased costs due to the additional levy.

-• The Horse Racing Industry: Will benefit from increased funding through the Horserace Betting Levy, potentially leading to improved infrastructure and prize money.
+• The Horse Racing Industry: Will potentially benefit from increased funding through the levy, supporting the continued viability of the sport.

 Full Text